Battle of Gotthard Pass: 24 September (Battles of the Gotthard/Oberalp passes and Hospental)

-25 September
+25 September (Battles of the Devil's Bridge and the Urnerloch)

 Suvorov's troops set out from Hospental at 6:00 am, heading north toward Andermatt where they met Rosenberg's corps.
 A short distance north of Andermatt was the Schöllenen Gorge, a canyon so narrow that if the French had been present in sufficient strength, they might have held their ground indefinitely.
 One feature of the gorge was the Urnerloch, where in 1707, the Swiss dug a tunnel 65 m long and 2.2 m wide.
 The road from Andermatt led through the Urnerloch to the Teufelsbrücke (Devil's Bridge), built in 1595, which spanned the deep gorge.
 At 9:00 pm on 24 September, unaware that the Gotthard had already fallen, Lecourbe wrote a letter to Masséna, "I have just heard that the enemy are attacking us at Airolo.
 I imagine it is no more than a reconnaissance."
 He soon learned the truth.
 Leaving Altdorf the next day at 7:00 am, he arrived at the Devil's Bridge two hours later, where the battle was in progress.

-In order to seize the Devil's Bridge, one battalion of the Rehbinder Musketeers under Colonel Vasily Ivanovich Svishchov and 200 men from the Kashkin Jägers crossed to the west side of the gorge and climbed the Bäxberg heights to reach a path that led to the Devil's Bridge.
+In order to seize the Devil's Bridge, one battalion of the Rehbinder Musketeers under Colonel Vasily Ivanovich Svishchov and 200 men from the Kashkin Jägers under Major Fyodor Trevogin crossed to the west side of the gorge and climbed the Bäxberg heights to reach a path that led to the Devil's Bridge.
 General-major Nikolay Kamensky led the two battalions of the Kamensky Musketeers up the slope farther south, then followed the contour to come in on Svishchov's left.
 Finally, Colonel Iosif Petrovich Trubnikov took 300 men from the Mansurov Musketeers up the Nätschen Mountain on the right.
 General-major Mansurov led the remainder of the Mansorov and Rehbinder Musketeers directly against the Urnerloch, chasing the French skirmishers through the tunnel.
 The French blasted the Russians emerging from the tunnel with canister shot from a 4-pound cannon near the bridge.
 At 11:00 am, Lecourbe received warning that an enemy column was menacing Amsteg in his rear; it was Auffenberg's Austrians.
 The French general announced, "This body comes from Disentis.
 We must attack it.
 It is the left wing of Hotze.
 We are cut."